kiddom/open-academic-format/versions/00/oaf-00.md

 ## Status of Document

-This document is a draft.
+This document is a draft, and is open for comments via [GitHub Issues](https://github.com/kiddom/open-academic-format/issues).

 ## Terminology and Conformance Language